isaacrpl7/netflixclone/README.md

  https://www.youtube.com/watch?v=x_EEwGe-a9o&t

  Concepts like React Hooks, portals, routes, context and some Javascript features were applied.
-It was a great way to see how an app like this grows and how the architecture and organization is managed.
+It was a great way to see how an app like this grows and how the architecture and organization are managed.

  ## Some images